 Dapaanz is committed to fostering excellence in addiction practice so that people affected by addiction can achieve recovery and a fulfilled life.

 There are outstanding New Zealanders who contribute to the recovery of those affected by addiction in multiple ways.
 Research, science, and policy when translated into clinical practice make a considerable contribution to the service-user experience.
 Also, health and allied health professionals and people in the community, who walk alongside the person on their recovery journey, contributing to the best possible outcomes.

-The ‘Dapaanz Excellent Contribution to Addiction Practice Award’ will be awarded to a person who has made a significant contribution to improving outcomes for people affected by addiction.
+The ‘Dapaanz Excellent Contribution to Addiction Practice Award’ has been awarded to a person who has made a significant contribution to improving outcomes for people affected by addiction.

 Dapaanz is committed to fostering excellence in addiction practice so that people affected by addiction are supported to recover in the way that works best for them.
 There are many people with lived experience who are working to improve outcomes for New Zealanders affected by addiction.
-The ‘dapaanz Excellence in Peer Support Award’ will be awarded to a person (not an organization), working in a peer support or consumer role who has made a significant contribution to improving outcomes for people effected by addiction.
+The ‘dapaanz Excellence in Peer Support Award’ has been awarded to a person (not an organization), working in a peer support or consumer role who has made a significant contribution to improving outcomes for people effected by addiction.

 Newcomers to the sector often bring fresh insight and energy, yet are rarely acknowledged for their contributions.
 The dapaanz Newcomer award trophy acknowledges excellence for those new to addiction practice.
 Any dapaanz member who has been in the addiction sector for two years or less can be nominated.